hbaeks/msa/twif1.md

 ## Consequences
 결과
 No human operator infrastructure changes will be allowed.
 We'll need to invest in specialized tools and a language to treat infrastructure changes as code.
-Making changes will take longer than if we were to use a console or CLI.
+Making changes will take longer than if we were to use a console or CLI. 테스트 분기